rnanosaur/rnanosaur.github.io/_docs/B-wifi.md

 There are two ways to connect nanosaur on your Wi-Fi network using [Monitor-attached Mode](#monitor-attached-mode) or [USB device Mode](#usb-device-mode)

-If you don't have a monitor and a keyboard near you, the [Headless Mode](#headless-mode) will be fast to set up the connection.
+If you don't have a monitor and a keyboard near you, the [USB device Mode](#usb-device-mode) will be fast to set up the connection.

 # Plug Wi-Fi dongle